Welcome to Chase

 Frequently Asked Questions

-On July 1, Chase is taking over servicing of your mortgage loan.
+On the first of the month, we’ll start servicing your mortgage loan.
 That means we’ll process your payments.

 Your prior servicer chose to sell the servicing of your loan to us, which is a common practice in the mortgage industry.
-We’re happy to have you as a customer and look forward to servicing your loan.
+We’re happy to have you as a customer.
 We’ll work to make this transition as seamless as possible for you.

 Yes; we have given you a Chase loan number.
 You can find it on the first page of the welcome letter sent to you in the mail.